philipperemy/Sentiment-Analysis-NLP/README.md

-# Sentiment-Analysis-NLP
+# Simple sentiment analysis examples
-Simple sentiment analysis applied to different datasets such as IMDB.
+Sentiment analysis applied to different datasets such as IMDB.

 ## Documentation
 Please refer to Wikipedia for more information about [Sentiment Analysis](https://en.wikipedia.org/wiki/Sentiment_analysis)